fredlund/JavaErlang/README.md

 ## News ##

+A couple of updates to manage situations where the Java node cannot be started by calling the main method (i.e., by starting a new Java runtime), but should rather be integrated into an existing Java runtime.
+There are two new (Java) methods:

+  - `receiveConnection(Level logLevel, String name, String cookie, boolean returnOtpErlangObject)`

+  - `reportAndReceiveConnection(Level logLevel, String ourName, String otherNode, String reportName, String cookie, boolean returnOtpErlangObject)`

+The first method waits for the Erlang side to initiate a connection attempt (using `java:connect` as before).
+This works well if the Erlang side somehow has prior knowledge of the Java node name.
+If the Erlang side cannot obtain a prior knowledge of the Java node name, then the second method may be used, which starts by sending a message to the Erlang process registered under the name reportName, at the node otherNode, with the name of the new Java node.
+Then connection proceeds as for the first method.

+The library now supports a facility for directly returning OtpErlangObject values (i.e., those Java values which the Erlang jinterface library understands), without first mapping them in the Java layer.
+This behaviour, which is not the default one, can be enabled by passing the flag {return_OtpErlangObject,true} to `start_node/2`.
+Alternatively, using the new Java connection primitives explained above, the last argument (`returnOtpErlangObject`) to the two methods should be true.

 The library now provides a facility to construct
 Java classes using Erlang, see the `java_proxy` module for details.